Expan75/osgate/README.md

 The project is inspired by the gateway built by Thingsboard.
 In short, the main pieces are:
 - Device - represents a physical entity in the real world; usually a sensor of some kind.
-- Connector - bridge on which data walks to and from a device to the gateway.
+- Connector - bridge on which device data walks to and from a device to the gateway.
 Facilitates all forms of communication, including commands send to the devices (e.g. mbus).
 - Sink - resting place of data sourced from devices through connectors.
 Connectors use sinks to export and persist data.
 - GatewayService - acting as controller of the gateway.
 Runs a jsonrpc server and delegates inbound rpc calls.